kb2ma/RIOT/examples/wakaama/README.md

 LWM2M provides a bootstrapping mechanism to provide the clients with information to register to one or more servers.
 To test this mechanism both the previous server and a bootstrap server should be running.
 Eclipse Leshan also provides a bootstrap server demo.

+By default the bootstrap server option is disabled, it can be enabled by setting `LWM2M_SERVER_IS_BOOTSTRAP` in `sys/net/lwm2m.h` to 1.

 To run the bootstrap server, make sure that the ports it uses are different from the ones of previous server (default are 5683 for CoAP, 5684 for CoAPs, and 8080 for the webserver), and that it corresponds to the one set in